 St. Anthony of Padua also partners with Blandford Nature Center.
 Students go to Blandford 2-3 times a year for hands-on learning experiences aligned to grade level curriculum standards.

 Art is an integral part of the kindergarten experience.
-Art is important not only as a chance for children to express themselves, but also an excellent way to continue to build fine motor coordination.
+Art is important not only as a chance for children to express themselves but also as an excellent way to continue to build fine motor coordination.
 A variety of media is explored.
 Most art units are based on the thematic unit for the week.
-Art is taught in the classroom, as well as by a Grand Rapids Public School Shared Time Art teacher, once or twice a week.
+Art is taught in the classroom, as well as by our art teacher, once or twice a week.

 The Spanish program at St. Anthony of Padua begins in preschool and continues through eighth grade.
 When children are younger, they learn the sounds of language much more readily than older children.
 Our goal is to ensure children have exposure to the Spanish language on a regular basis at a young age.
 The emphasis in kindergarten is on listening and comprehending first, and then on speaking.
 Greetings, names, numbers, colors, simple commands, and songs are the basis of their first Spanish vocabulary.
 Students have Spanish, once or twice per week.

 Kindergarten students use iPads and Chromebooks daily in the classroom to enhance their learning.
-Students also go to the computer lab once or twice a week for instruction from the Grand Rapids Public Schools Shared Time Technology teacher.
+Students also go to the SmartLab once or twice a week for instruction from our STEM teacher.

 Music is infused in the curriculum throughout the day in the classroom.
 Students also attend music class once or twice a week for instruction from a Grand Rapids Public Schools Shared Time Music teacher.
 Students learn songs and perform in a school-wide Christmas program in December.
 Students also have the opportunity throughout the school to sing at Mass weekly.